-The OpenTelemetry Collector offers a vendor-agnostic way to send observability data to Honeycomb.
-Applications instrumented with OpenTelemetry SDKs or with Jaeger, Zipkin or OpenCensus can use the OpenTelemetry Collector to send trace data to Honeycomb as events.
+The OpenTelemetry Collector offers a vendor-agnostic way to gather observability data from a variety of instrumentation solutions and send that data to Honeycomb.
+Applications instrumented with OpenTelemetry SDKs or with Jaeger, Zipkin, or OpenCensus can use the OpenTelemetry Collector to send trace data to Honeycomb as events.

 The Collector consists of three components: receivers, processors and exporters, which are then used to construct telemetry pipelines.
 To send trace data to Honeycomb, you must configure an OTLP exporter, passing in your Honeycomb API Key and dataset as headers:

 exporters: otlp: endpoint: "api.honeycomb.io:443" headers: "x-honeycomb-team": "YOUR_API_KEY" "x-honeycomb-dataset": "YOUR_DATASET"

 You must then include the OTLP exporter in the traces pipeline:

 service: extenions: pipelines: traces: receivers: [otlp] processors: exporters: [otlp]

 The following is a complete configuration file example for a Collector instance that accepts Jaeger and OpenTelemetry (over gRPC and HTTP) trace data and exports the data to Honeycomb: